Locate a grave MUSEUM OF THE FALLEN

 Braniff International Airways

-It painted its planes in fourteen colours and had Halston dress the crew; then airline deregulation stripped its routes and doubling fuel prices grounded it for good.
+Its 'End of the Plain Plane' campaign painted the fleet in fourteen colours, had Halston dress the crew, and flew Concorde on US domestic routes; then airline deregulation stripped its routes and doubling fuel prices grounded it for good.

 1928 CE died 1982 CE · 54 years